How to Hunt the Rut During Every Phase

 When is the rut for deer?
 How do you hunt the rut?
 Learn about whitetail deer rutting behavior and get useful tips for hunting all three phases of the rut.

 Because of this uptick in activity, rutting season is when hunters have the best chance of sighting deer and rooting out wary bucks.
 So just exactly when is this magical time, and how can you best hunt it?
+Let's cover when to strike and tactics to deploy to make the absolute most of the deer rut.

-When Is Deer Mating Season?
+When is Deer Mating Season?

 When the rut occurs for deer depends on location.
 The exact timing varies across the U.S., and especially in the South.
 The southern rutting season is highly erratic and can range from August to February and differ even from county to county.